PVC jacket/sheath. Plastic insulation around each copper wire,

 Screened UTP or STP: outer metal screen for more EMI protection.

 external installation: in room(s) to hub/switch or to wiring closet.
-Molded floor protectors, raceways and conduits, staples and clips, cable ties. drilling between rooms and floors problematic.
+Molded floor protectors, raceways and conduits, staples and clips, cable ties or velcro. drilling between rooms and floors problematic.

 internal installation (professional): cables are run inside walls, floors, ceilings.
-Wall plates installed.
+Wall/face plates installed.
 Cables connected to patch panel in wiring closet.

 patch cable from computer to wall plate jack.